How Do You Prove Wrongful Death?

 - Wrongful Death

-Losing a loved one is always a devastating experience, but when the death was caused by someone’s negligence, normal grief may be compounded by anger and the desire to punish the wrongdoer.
-In addition, after the death, survivors may be left without income or support at a time they are facing medical bills and funeral costs.
+Losing a loved one is always a devastating experience, but when someone’s negligence causes the death, normal grief may be compounded by anger and the desire to punish the wrongdoer.
+In addition, after the death, survivors may be left without income or support at a time when they are facing medical bills and funeral costs.

 While money can never replace a loved one, if you have lost a family member due to another party’s negligence or fault, you may be entitled to compensation through a wrongful death lawsuit.
 A settlement award can ease your financial burdens and help your family function, pay their bills, and move on with their lives.

-How do you prove a wrongful death happened?
+You may be wondering how to prove wrongful death.
 Under Texas law, wrongful death exists when a person dies due to another’s “neglect, carelessness, unskillfulness, or default.”
 However, it is up to the plaintiff to prove that this is the case.
-Texas wrongful death laws are complicated, and the negligent parties and their insurance companies will attempt to show that the death was not their fault to avoid paying compensation.
+Texas wrongful death laws are complicated, which makes it hard to prove wrongful death.
+The negligent parties and their insurance companies will attempt to show that the death was not their fault to avoid paying compensation.

 Fortunately, you do not have to fight them on your own.
 The compassionate wrongful death lawyers at Evans/Reilley will take the burden off you by handling all legal hurdles involved with proving wrongful death, holding the at-fault parties accountable, and getting you the settlement you deserve.